30 Ways to Strengthen Your Heart

 The Rx: Your total cholesterol level should be less than 200 milligrams per deciliter (mg/dL), with an LDL level of less than 100 mg/dL and an HDL level of 60 mg/dL or higher.

 High blood pressure, or hypertension, is the second most common cause of death from preventable heart disease and strokes—second only to smoking.

-The Remedy Rx: See your healthcare provider to have your blood pressure tested regularly; follow their recommendations about lifestyle changes and/or medication to keep your numbers in a healthy range.
+The Rx: See your healthcare provider to have your blood pressure tested regularly; follow their recommendations about lifestyle changes and/or medication to keep your numbers in a healthy range.

 Challenge Yourself Outside the Gym